10 Useful WordPress Search Code Snippets

-In this post we have 10 really useful code snippets that will help improve your WordPress Search functionality.
+In this post, we have ten useful WordPress search code snippets that will help improve the search accuracy for your readers.
+Just copy and paste.

-How To Exclude Posts or Pages from Search Results
+How To Exclude Posts or Pages from WordPress Search Results

 If you would like to be able to control which posts or pages should be excluded from WordPress search results, all you have to do is copy and paste the code below into your functions.php file.